atbcb/usab-uswds/_research/swimming-pool-accessibility.md

 title: Recommendations
 order-number: 0
 research-title: Recommendations
-Status: Completed
+status: completed
-Year-Completed: 1996
+year-completed: 1996
-Topic: Swimming Pool Accessibility
+topic: Swimming Pool Accessibility
 ---

 #### Based on the findings of the review of literature and three research studies, the following recommendations were presented: